Special Educational Needs

 This category consists of pupils who may be causing a concern due to a lack of progress, behavioural or emotional concerns or a change in circumstances (e.g. at home) which may affect their learning.
 It is expected that their needs can be met through appropriate differentiated learning activities and opportunities which can be provided by the teacher, utilising any additional support available within the classroom.
 It is expected that in many cases high quality first teaching delivered by the appropriate member of staff will address the personalised learning needs of the individual pupil at this Stage.

-These children will have a Learning Support Plan and be placed on our Learning Support Register and parents will be informed.
+These children may have a Learning Support Plan and may be placed on our Learning Intervention Register.
 The needs of these children will be met through specific group or individual interventions which are different to or in addition to the Stage 1 support.
 These interventions will be school based and provided through the School’s resources.
-Each teacher is responsible for evaluating the current learning strategies and either devising different learning opportunities and strategies or consulting with the SENCO and SEN Panel.
+Each teacher is responsible for evaluating the current learning strategies and either devising different learning opportunities and strategies or consulting with the SENCO.

 These pupils will require a higher level of support and involvement of additional adults/resources which is likely to be sustained and/or substantial.
 It is likely that external services, both Local Authority and other outside agencies, will have deeper involvement.

-The triggers for SEND Targeted Support Plus would be if a substantial need arises or the pupil is in receipt of an Individual Plan and he/she:
+The triggers for SEND Support would be if a substantial need arises or the pupil is in receipt of an Individual Plan and he/she:

-These children will have a Learning Support Plan and be placed on our Learning Support Register and parents will be informed.
+These children will have a Learning Support Plan, be placed on our SEND Register and parents will be informed.

 Stage 4 – Education, Health and Care Plan (EHCP)